 - The "Performance Tasks" provide opportunities for students to think mathematically, persevere through solving problems, and make sense of mathematics.
-The "Performance Task Overview" states that these tasks are "an additional opportunity for students to demonstrate their ability to make sense of multi-step, real-world problems, communicate their thinking, represent solutions, and justify their reasoning on content aligned with these selected math standards." - Materials provide opportunities for students to think mathematically by identifying spots clearly in the "Modeling Moments" with the "Problem-Solving Model Graphic Organizers."
-For example, in Module 4, Topic 4, Lesson 1, there is a Problem-Solving graphic that is an indicator for students to use the Problem-Solving Model Graphic Organizer.
+The "Performance Task Overview" states that these tasks are "an additional opportunity for students to demonstrate their ability to make sense of multi-step, real-world problems, communicate their thinking, represent solutions, and justify their reasoning on content aligned with these selected math standards." - Materials provide opportunities for students to think mathematically by identifying spots clearly in the modeling moments with the "Problem-Solving Model Graphic Organizers."
+For example, in Module 4, Topic 1, Lesson 4, there is a Problem-Solving graphic that is an indicator for students to use the ProblemSolving Model Graphic Organizer.
 The Problem-Solving Model provides opportunities for students to think mathematically, persevere through solving problems, and make sense of mathematics.
-The materials state that the Problem-Solving Model helps students "make sense of the problems they must solve."
-The model also includes "provided questions to guide their thinking."
+The materials state that the Problem-Solving Model also includes "provided questions to guide their thinking."
 The model guides the students with questions like, "What do I notice?", "What plan or strategy can I use to solve this problem?", "Did I justify my mathematical argument clearly using precise mathematical language?", Does my solution make sense in terms of the problem situation?", and "Can others understand my process and solution?" - The materials provide opportunities for students to persevere through solving problems.
 There is a focus on problem-solving since the text believes that "solving problems is an essential life skill that students need to develop.
 The Problem-Solving Model provides a structure to support students as they analyze and solve problems."
 For example, the "Modeling Moment"

-- in Module 1, Topic 1, Lesson 6, "provides instructional guidance surrounding when and how to utilize the Problem-Solving Model Graphic Organizer." - The materials provide opportunities for students to think mathematically and make sense of mathematics in the "Ask Yourself" questions found in lessons in the Student Edition.
-For example, in Module 1, Topic 1, Lesson 2, Getting Started, the Ask Yourself box states "How can I organize and record my mathematical ideas?" and "What observations can I make?"
+in Module 1, Topic 1, Lesson 3, "provides instructional guidance surrounding when and how to utilize the Problem-Solving Model Graphic Organizer."

+• The materials provide opportunities for students to think mathematically and make sense of mathematics in the "Ask Yourself" questions found in lessons in the Student Edition.
+For example, in Module 1, Topic 2, Lesson 2, Getting Started, the Ask Yourself box states "How does representing mathematics in multiple ways help to communicate reasoning?"